Dedicated to Developing Responsible Herbal Practice

 Certification by the VBMA will require:

 Examination is administered yearly by VBMA.
 The exam is held every year at the AHVMA conference in the USA, where the VBMA holds their symposium.
-In 2015 the exam will be held in Augusta, GA at the conference, as well as on August 13th in Laurel, MD.
+The 2019 exam will be held in Nashville, TN at the conference.
 Exam fee is $100.
-If you're interested in taking the exam, please email email@example.com.
+If you're interested in taking the exam, please email firstname.lastname@example.org.

 Study Guide: Veterinary herbalists are certified as possessing a high level of competence, and should be familiar with the science, traditional use, and energetics of herbs.
 The herbalist should stay abreast of the accumulating research on herbs, particularly studies in companion and food animals.
 Modern herbalism is indeed becoming a synthesis of many traditions, and since competent herbalists keep up with the emerging literature, it is expected that t here will be some crossover between Western and Chinese herbs in their knowledge.
 An additional hint to help pass this test is to study where the same or similar plants are used in multiple traditions or systems.